nimaabaeian/proactive_social_robot/README.md

 **3. Self-Adaptor Priority System**
 - Self-adaptors execute only when always-on is active
-- Random period between 120-240 seconds per cycle
+- Random period between 60-120 seconds per cycle (1-2 minutes)
 - Proactive actions have priority: self-adaptor aborts cycle if proactive starts
 - Aborts only after proactive passes threshold checks and selects action
 - Restarts with new random period after proactive completes